City of Ballarat

 The City of Ballarat is a local government area in the west of the state of Victoria, Australia.
-It covers an area of 739 km2 and, in June 2018, had a population of 107,325.
+It covers an area of 739 km2 and, in June 2023, had a population of 118,137.
 It is primarily urban with the vast majority of its population living in the Greater Ballarat urban area, while other significant settlements within the LGA include Buninyong, Waubra, Learmonth and Addington.
-It was formed in 1994 from the amalgamation of the City of Ballarat, Shire of Ballarat, Borough of Sebastopol and parts of the Shire of Bungaree, Shire of Buninyong, Shire of Grenville and Shire of Ripon.

-The City is governed and administered by the Ballarat City Council; its seat of local government and administrative centre is located at the council headquarters in Ballarat, it also has a service centre located in Buninyong.
-The City is named after the main urban settlement lying in the centre-south of the LGA, Ballarat, which is also the LGA's most populous urban area with a population of 105,471.
+The city is governed and administered by the Ballarat City Council; its seat of local government and administrative centre is located at the council headquarters in Ballarat, it also has a service centre located in Buninyong.
+The city is named after the main urban settlement lying in the centre-south of the LGA, Ballarat, which is also the LGA's most populous urban area with a population of 105,471.

+History

+The City of Ballarat was formed on 6 May 1994 from the amalgamation of the City of Ballaarat, Shire of Ballarat, Borough of Sebastopol and parts of the Shire of Bungaree, Shire of Buninyong, Shire of Grenville and Shire of Ripon.

 Council

 Current composition

-The council is composed of three wards and nine councillors, with three councillors per ward elected to represent each ward.
+The council has nine elected Councillors, each representing a municipal electoral ward.

-The current Council, elected in 2020, in order of election by ward, is:
+The current Council, elected in November 2024, is: